shopwareArchive/AppTemplate-old/README.md

 To use this events you have to create the webhooks in your manifest.
 If you want to implement your own code you only need to implement the [AppLifecycleHandler](src/SwagAppsystem/AppLifecycleHandler.php) interface and write your own code.

-The `app_installed` event gets triggered each time the app gets installed.
+The `app.installed` event gets triggered each time the app gets installed.
 This will also trigger the `app_activated` event.
 At each of this both events the shop is already installed and registered at your app.
 The webhook could look like this: